maxnmcbride/CodeWarsPractice/README.md

 39. Function 2 - squaring an argument

 Now you have to write a function that takes an argument and returns the square of it.

+40. Super Duper Easy

+Make a function that returns the value multiplied by 50 and increased by 6.
+If the value entered is a string it should return "Error".

 _________________________________________
 Ruby